 We recommend you check your battery often in any mobile hotspot device, especially as they age.
-(Note, in tech terms - a year old is probably considered "middle age".)
+(Note, in tech terms - one year old is probably considered "middle age".)

 Periodically take the battery out of the device by popping the back cover off the hotspot, preferably after a period of high usage.
 Some have notches for prying the cover off, others might need a digging fingernail underneath the cover.

 Feel the battery for any excess heat.
-If it's hot to touch, it is overheating.
+If it's hot to the touch, it is overheating.

-Visually look it over.
-Look for splits or cracks in the case (a metallic line may be showing), like in this AC791L battery:
+Also look for any splits or cracks in the case (a metallic line may be showing), like in this AC791L battery:

-Sit it flat on a table.
+Sit the battery flat on a table.
 If it no longer sits flat on a table without a slight wobble, you are developing a problem:

 Prolonging Battery Life